 Our collection emphasizes the websites of academic folklore departments and programs, and of public-sector and independent folklore organizations.

-To archive this collection we use Archive-It, a subscription service from the Internet Archive, founded in 1996 to build an "Internet library" that provides permanent access to collections in digital format.
+To archive this collection we use Archive-It, link here and here, a subscription service from the Internet Archive that was founded in 1996 to build an "Internet library" to provide permanent access to digital materials.

 Examples of websites archived using the Archive-It service